Carrier-mix boosts turnover and customer satisfaction

 Steffen Pasgaard follows up:

 “It is not only crucial to choose the right carrier in regard to the type of your shipments, but also in relation to the end customer’s requirements and expectations regarding delivery.
 Each customer has his opinion on what a good delivery is.
 Moreover, the variety in services from different carriers is great, and they thereby support the different contexts, which an online shopper can be in.
-It is about finding just the right carrier who can match both the product type and customer context and expectations. ”
+It is about finding just the right carrier-mix match both the product type and customer context and expectations. ”

 - Dansk Supermarked owns retail chains Netto, Føtex, Bilka and Salling.